 If you’re serious about growing your small business website, it’s important that you have a social media presence.
 Since it’s no longer an option to ignore social media, it’s important you jump in and create as many reputable profiles as possible.
+This can also help with your local citations.
 Just what are the best social networks for business?
 I will get to that in a second.

 Before we get started with creating profiles, there are a few things that you’re going to want to keep in mind.